mlflow/mlflow/README.rst

     mlflow ui

-**Note:** Running ``mlflow ui`` from within a clone of MLflow is not recommended - doing so will run the dev UI from source.
+**Note:** Running ``mlflow ui`` from within a clone of MLflow is not recommended - doing so will run the dev UI from the source.
 We recommend running the UI from a different working directory, specifying a backend store via the ``--backend-store-uri`` option.
 Alternatively, see instructions for running the dev UI in the `contributor guide <CONTRIBUTING.rst>`_.